zjunlp/ChatCell/README.md

 - Run the following command in your terminal to start the conversion process: `python mouse_to_json.py`.

-2. For the drug sensitivity prediction task, we select GSE149383 and GSE117872 datasets.
+**2. For the drug sensitivity prediction task, we select GSE149383 and GSE117872 datasets.**

 - For GSE149383: Open `GSE149383_to_json.py`, define `expression_data_path` and `cell_info_path` to the location of your downloaded `erl_total_data_2K.csv` and `erl_total_2K_meta.csv` file.
 - For GSE117872: Open `GSE117872_to_json.py`, define `expression_data_path` and `cell_info_path` to the location of your downloaded `GSE117872_good_Data_TPM.txt` and `GSE117872_good_Data_cellinfo.txt` file.